Prestigious External Fellowships and Traineeships

 Prestigious External Fellowships

-These fellowships are highly competitive prestigious awards made by federal agencies and foundations meant to assist students in the pursuit of their studies or research.
+These fellowships are highly competitive prestigious awards made to students by federal agencies and foundations, to assist students in the pursuit of their studies or research.
 Fellowships vary, but most provide funds for stipends and some or all cost of education expenses.
 As part of the collective bargaining agreement with GEO, the university grants qualified fellowship recipients the same benefits, waivers, and many of the rights of GEO membership.

 Examples of prestigious fellowships include: